-The price of our common stock may be volatile and fluctuate substantially.
+The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock.

-Our stock price is likely to be volatile.
+The trading price of our common stock has been, and may continue to be, volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
+Since our initial public offering in July 2013 the price of our common stock on the NASDAQ Global Select Market has ranged from \$15.77 per share to \$49.79 per share.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 The market price for our common stock may be influenced by many factors, including:

-- · the success of competitive products or technologies; - results of clinical trials of our product candidates or those of our competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - · the results of our efforts to discover, develop, acquire or in-license additional product candidates or medicines; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the success of competitive products or technologies; - results of clinical trials of our product candidates or those of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs;

+- the results of our efforts to discover, develop, acquire or in-license additional product candidates or medicines; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk factors" section.